jpsank/virtual-assistant/README.md

 You can also type ```help``` and it'll display all of its features.

-Virtual-assistant is also 100% mobile compatible!
+Virtual-assistant is also mostly mobile compatible!
 Install in on Pythonista on iOS or whatever Android uses!

 ## Contribution
 You can contribute by opening issues and reporting bugs, and you can also help by making pull requests to improve or add new dialog and features.
 I welcome anything that could help make your virtual assistant better.